UnnarThorBachmann/mobile-flashcards/README.md

 * New.js - A component rendering a form for adding a new deck.
 * Quiz.js - A component for rendering the quiz from a single deck.

-### Other files added
+### utils
-* helper.js - Handles the function calls to the AsyncStore.
+* helper.js - Handles the function calls to the AsyncStore as well as functions for the local notifications.
+The Notification calls were influenced heavily by class videos.

+### styles
+* index.js - Added all styles to a single file to seperate concerns.

 ## How to run on a computer